xrdocs/programmability/_tutorials/2017-08-04-programming-ios-xr-with-grpc-and-go.md

 ![topology](https://xrdocs.github.io/xrdocs-images/assets/images/grpc.png)

-So you basically need to make sure you download the IOS-XRv image as describe here: [IOS-XR Vagrant Quick Start]({{ site.url }}/application-hosting/tutorials/iosxr-vagrant-quickstart) and install [Vagrant](https://www.vagrantup.com/downloads.html) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads).
+So you basically need to make sure you download the IOS-XRv image as described here: [IOS-XR Vagrant Quick Start]({{ site.url }}/application-hosting/tutorials/iosxr-vagrant-quickstart) and install [Vagrant](https://www.vagrantup.com/downloads.html) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads).

 Then run `vagrant up` in the folder where you have the [Vagrantfile](https://github.com/nleiva/xrgrpc/blob/master/example/definetarget4/Vagrantfile).